Live Around the World (Miles Davis album)

-Live Around the World is a live album by American jazz musician Miles Davis.
+Live Around the World is a live album released in 1996 by American jazz musician Miles Davis.
 The single CD contains live recordings from 1988 to 1991.
-The album peaked #4 in the Billboard Top Jazz Album chart.
+The album peaked at No. 4 on the Billboard Top Jazz Albums chart.

 Critical reception

 Writing for AllMusic, Scott Yanow said "no Miles Davis collection is complete without this important set."
 Down Beat magazine's Jon Andrews said his "once-controversial" pop covers benefited from "expansions and improvisations".
 Village Voice critic Robert Christgau was less enthusiastic, deeming it a "dud".